nist-emntg/ecc-light-certificate/README.md

 encoded in a C array and embedded within the code.
 Consequently, there is no need to read the certificate from the ROM, for example.

+The code here is presented as an example for the Contiki OS, but can easily be ported to other systems.

 Design choices
 --------------